tforgaard/zuricityslam/README.md

 - reconstruction.py: This module creates a reconstruction for a given image list.
 First it extracts global features, and find image pairs either via sequential pairing, image retrieval or both.
 Afterwards it extracts and matches local features.
 And lastly reconstructs a model using pycolmap which is placed in outputs/models.

+### Localization
+- find_model_pairs.py: Find potential model matches and creates a json file containing model match scores, which can be used for more efficient merging
+- abs_pose_estimation.py: Tries to find a transformation between two models
+- helper_functions.py: RANSAC algorithm and more
+- merge.py: Tries to merge all models

 ### HLOC_fork
+- We forked HLoc as some parts fit better within HLoc, we added
+- pairs_from_sequential.py: generate sequential pairs, optionally with retrieval as well
+- pairs_from_retrieval_resampling.py: Run retrieval routine with resampling to find better pairs